 Your employer will have a clear policy on sick leave, time off related to a worker’s disability, and any discretionary leave allowed, as well as the procedures employees must follow to request leave.

-If you need specific advice about your parental rights in the workplace or are concerned about requesting a flexible working pattern, requiring time off or holiday entitlements, our employment law team can provide you with specific details concerning your personal situation.
+If you need specific advice about your parental rights in the workplace or are concerned about requesting a flexible working pattern, requiring time off or holiday entitlements, our employment law team can provide you with specific details concerning your situation.

 Get in touch

-For further information or advice please call 01753 889995 or email enquiries@bpcollins.co.uk.
+For further information or advice on parental rights or discrimination, please contact our experienced employment lawyers on 01753 889995 or email enquiries@bpcollins.co.uk.

 Our Advice for employees services